GoLangsam/pipe/README.md

     go get -u github.com/GoLangsam/pipe
 ```

 Still in doubt?
-Have a peek at the [short prolog](readme/prolog.md).
+Have a peek at the short [prolog](readme/prolog.md).
 And the [overview](readme/overview.md) is a good place to start...

-May what You find here in this repo be a trustworthy and helpful companion along Your journey.
+May, what You find here in this repo, be a trustworthy and helpful companion along Your journey.
 Enjoy!

 Please feel free and encouraged to suggest, improve, comment or ask - You'll be welcome!